-The following guidance outlines the key risk areas, how risk is measured within the College and the possible mitgating actions that could be put in place to manage risk:
+The following guidance outlines the key risk areas, how risk is measured within the College and the possible mitigating actions that could be put in place to manage risk:

 Frequently asked questions Managing Risk